deligon86/Tkinter-fab/README.md

 # Tkinter-fab

-Just a simple Floating Speed Dial button.
+Just a simple Floating Speed Dial button in tkinter.